-Taxman needs Windows and Windows will run on a Mac — there's a utility called Boot Camp.
+Taxman needs Windows and Windows will run on a Mac — one person uses Parallel Desktop and then there's a utility called Boot Camp.
 As for Linux, I know nothing.

 On the menu look for Print\Page Setup where you can change printers and margins.
 Other than that, the program just puts out a call to print the page and then it's up to the operating system and the print spooler and the printer to get the job done.
 I've had problems too, but they've never been the program's fault.